decretist/Dissertation/Chapter3/chapter3.md

 particular, than some modern scholars think he ought to have been.
-Gratian similarly seems, based on the relatively limited use he makes in the *Decretum* of material from the *Codex* and *Digest* of Justinian, to have been either less interested in, or less aware of, the revival of the study of Roman law in the early twelfth century than we think he ought to have been.
-On the other hand, he seems to have been more aware of, and more interested in, the emergence of scholastic theology in northern France than we can easily explain.[^2]
+Gratian similarly seems, based on the relatively limited use he makes in the *Decretum* of material from the *Codex* and *Digest* of Justinian, to have been either less interested in, or less well-informed about, the revival of the study of Roman law in the early twelfth century than we think he ought to have been.
+On the other hand, he seems to have been more well-informed about, and more interested in, the emergence of scholastic theology in northern France than we can easily explain.[^2]

 ### Noonan